top of page

 Don't be afraid to fail.

-• Failure and learning are two sides of the same coin.
+The older I get, the more I realize that failure and learning are two sides of the same coin.

 Learn to crave feedback.